 Originally, from New Rochelle, NY Kelly relocated to Idaho in 2015.
 Kelly loves spending time with her lab mix named Riley and her two cats, Kahleesi and Blue.
 Favorite things to do outside of work include renovating and working on projects around the house.

 Kristine joined the Idaho Humane Society in early 2018.
-Kristine has always had a passion for animal welfare and volunteered at IHS in her late teens.
 After her husband retired from the US Marine Corps in 2017, their family moved back home to Boise where she was able to realize her goal of working to make a difference for Treasure Valley animals.

 Previous to joining IHS, Kristine founded and sold a digital media company which reached millions of people each month.
 She is also a published author, keynote speaker, and has dedicated more than 10,000 volunteer hours serving the military community.
 She has served as a national board member for several charities to include the Military Family Advisory Network, Military Officer Association of America’s Spouse Advisory Council, and several local non-profits.

-Kristine’s family has three dogs: Piper, a black cocker spaniel; Bella, a Chiweenie; and Auggie, a lab-pointing Griffon mix… all of them can be found most days napping in Kristine’s office.
+Kristine’s family has three dogs: Piper, a black Cocker Spaniel; Bella, a Chiweenie; and Auggie, a Lab-Griffon mix… all of them can be found most days napping in Kristine’s office.
 She holds a master’s degree from Gonzaga University and two bachelor’s degrees from Boise State.
 In her spare time, Kristine enjoys traveling, reading, gardening, and celebrating life and red wine with friends.

 Kendall, our donor database and recognition specialist, brings a wealth of animal welfare experience to her position.
 She spent time growing up on a farm raising animals and fostering kittens.
 Her passion for animal welfare led her to lend her time and expertise to several organizations throughout Idaho before joining IHS.